ee-jackson/danum-gaps/code/notebooks/2024-10-11_describe-survival.md

 Censoring is built into survival models by incorporating it into the likelihood function underlying the analysis.

-The survival probability at a certain time, is a conditional probability of surviving beyond that time, given that an individual has survived just prior to that time.
+The survival probability at a certain time is a conditional probability of surviving beyond that time, given that an individual has survived just prior to that time.